Liège International Exposition (1930)

-The Exposition of 1930 was an international exposition that took place in Liège, Belgium between May 3 and November 3, 1930.
-The fair marked the centenary of the establishment of the Belgian kingdom in 1830.
-The Liège exposition was one of two simultaneous fairs: one at Liège focused on industry and science from 1830 to 1930 and one at Antwerp concerned with colonial and maritime themes.
+The Liège International Exposition (Exposition Internationale de Liège) was a world's fair held in Liège, Belgium, between 3 May and 3 November 1930.
+The fair marked the centenary of Belgian Independence.
+The Liège exposition was one of two simultaneous fairs: one in Liège focused on industry and science from 1830 to 1930 and one in Antwerp concerned with colonial and maritime themes.